pombase/website/src/docs/datasets/ai_and_ml_training_datasets.md

    well-known facts that are **already well-represented in the dataset**.
 For example, we wouldn't repeatedly curate that *cdc2* is part of the G2/M transition from every publication that confirms it.
-While an AI prediction might not be wrong for adding such a fact, our manual curation prioritises **non-redundancy** to demonstrate reproducibility without creating duplicate entries.
+While an AI prediction might not be wrong for adding such a fact, our manual curation prioritises non-redundancy after reproducibility is sufficiently captured for GO.
+(We would, however, usually curate the associated phenotypes  redundantly using the same or different alleles, unless it is clearly stated to be confirmation of a commonly reproduced experiment)

-(we need to decide are we exporting i) only annotations with comments or ii) all annotations from papers with some comments (I think 2 might be better so users can see that there are more annotations than the commented ones) \-

 | File | Description |
 | :---- | :---- |